johneliud/File-Reader-Tool/README.md

 ## About The Project
-This tool simplifies the process of reading and copying the contents from one file to another and is a lightweight utility.
-It offers a straightforward solution for file manipulation.
+This tool simplifies the process of reading and copying the contents from an input file to an output file.

 ## Built With
 Go programming language also known as Golang was the technology used to build this tool.
 Below are a few reasons as to why Golang was settled on:
 - Lightweight
-- Standard library
 - Efficiency

 ## Getting Started
-To have the program running in your local environment, you will need to have Go programming language installed.
+You will need to have Go programming language installed on your local environment to run the program.
 Click on the link below to install Golang:

 https://go.dev/dl/